Mohamedqurashi/Mohamed-Abd-Elmegid-Learn-in-depth/README.md

 # Mohamed-Abd-Elmegid-Learn-in-depth
-##"In the Name OF ALLAH start our journey"
+#"In the Name OF ALLAH Starting our journey"